rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: So what we're saying to breaking things down...
 If you have a LocalDateTime type, the author made the decision that you could only do calendar computation, day or bigger.
 This means you circumvent this ambiguous time problem.
 If you want to move to hours or minutes, you'd have to convert into a ZonedDateTime.

-MJ: the real distinction to keep in mind is that `LocalDateTime` doesn't have a time zone reference.
+MJ: The real distinction to keep in mind is that `LocalDateTime` doesn't have a time zone reference.

 RX: Ok, thank you, I understand.